 DELETE THIS SUBSECTION IN ITS ENTIRETY AND REPLACE WITH THE FOLLOWING:

-The quantity of FIBER OPTIC CABLE (72-STRAND) will be measured per linear foot installed, in place, complete and operational, and successfully tested.
+The quantity of FIBER OPTIC CABLE (XX-STRAND) will be measured per linear foot installed, in place, complete and operational, and successfully tested.
 The cable shall be measured by the marking on the exterior cable sheath.
 No separate measurement will be made for lubricant in this item.

 The quantity of [FILL IN ITEM DESCRIPTION] will be measured per [UNIT].